caroljunq/python-data-manipulation-and-visualization/README.md

-# python-data-manipulation-and-visualization
+# python-data-science
-Using python modules for ploting charts and data
+Using python modules for manipulating, visualizing, summarizing and studying data.

 # Requirements (Python Modules)
 * Pandas